zarf-dev/proposals/0051-v1beta1-schema/README.md

 type GitRepoSource struct {
 	// The URL of the git repository where the helm chart is stored.
 	URL string `json:"url"`
-	// The sub directory to the chart within a git repo.
+	// The subdirectory to the chart within a git repo.
 	Path string `json:"path,omitempty"`
 }